Bayshore Middle School

 Calculation of grade:

-Consequences for Plagiarism/Cheating: The policy regarding plagiarism and other acts of academic dishonesty, and consequences for the such violations are clearly outlined in the Middle School Handbook Code of Conduct 2018-2019.
+Consequences for Plagiarism/Cheating: The policy regarding plagiarism and other acts of academic dishonesty, and consequences for such violations are clearly outlined in the Middle School Handbook Code of Conduct 2022-2023.
 Plagiarism means passing off someone else’s work as your own, whether it’s the work of a fellow student or work taken from outside sources, including the internet, without appropriate citation.
 Please be advised that it usually takes only seconds to prove that work was plagiarized, and the consequences of academic dishonesty are significant.

 I commit to doing my best every day, out of respect for myself as well as those around me.
 That means I will be prepared, behave in a respectful manner, and participate appropriately.
 I understand that assignments must be submitted on time in order to receive credit, and that missed work will impact my marking period grade significantly.
 I understand that it is my responsibility to find out what work I missed while absent, and that the make-up work is due within the same number of school days as I was absent.
 I have reviewed these rules with my parent/guardian, and I understand what I need to do to be successful in class.